martinmouly/song-of-ze-day/README.md

-A new song for you, every day --> thesoundwhenleatherjacketshittheground.live
+Click [-->here<--](https://thesoundwhenleatherjacketshittheground.live) to listen to my song of the day